pcbend/GRUTinizer/README.md

 # GRUTinizer

+Version Information
+MAIN
+- As expected this is main version of the code.
+Any FRIB experiments performed after 2021 should use this version EXPERIMENTAL
+- This is the branch I use to test things, do not use LEGACY
+- Use this for data prior to 2021.

 Install GRUTinizer
-- Needs a root installation to work, at present I have tested up tp 6.22.08 on FRIB computers.
+- Needs a root installation to work, at present I have tested up tp 6.24.02 on FRIB computers using the buster container.
-  Note between version 6.18 and 6.22 the library lPyROOT seems to have been replaced my lROOTTPython on the FRIB machines, the makefile has been adjusted to use either library based on the root version
+  Note between version 6.18 and 6.22 the library lPyROOT seems to have been replaced by lROOTTPython on root installations, the makefile has been adjusted to use either library based on the root version
 - For root you will need a variable $ROOTSYS defined in your bashrc pointing to your root installation

 - Add these lines to your bashrc